 Barcelona-based shoe brand ALOHAS added self-service order management flows with Gorgias after experiencing a high chat volume.
 This allowed customers to find information on their own without a human needing to respond.

 Here’s how a “track order” request looks in action:

 When using a chat widget, you’ll notice the same questions come up again and again.
 You can satisfy those FAQs by adding quick answer flows into the chat widget.

 These automations can be set up in the widget for questions like:

 These automations can be customized for whatever FAQs are most relevant to your ecommerce store.

 Here’s how it looks, for example, when an ALOHAS customer wants to find out more about the brand’s shipping policy.

 Luxury jewelry brand Jaxxon has used these self-service quick responses with great success.
 The customer service team found themselves overwhelmed with customer questions and unable to respond as quickly as desired.

-Jaxxon upgraded their live chat widget with the Automation Add-On with quick answer flows for customers.
+Jaxxon upgraded their live chat widget with Gorgias Automate with Quick Responses for customers.
 The result, combined with using Gorgias’ helpdesk, reduced live chat volume by 17% and lifted the on-site conversion rate by 6%.